A good year for stories!

 In August 2018 `Waving in the Wind` was published online in the website Words for the Wild.
 I wonder who reads stories online?
 I do – occasionally. …

 My new story called From the `Dining Room Table` featured in the 2018 Annual Short Story Review, published by Momaya Press.
 The anthology was called Coming of Age. `The Dressmaker` was published online by Litro Magazine, in their Story Sunday slot.

 It appeared in First Contact, the 2019 Annual Anthology of Didcot Writers.
 The launch was in autumn 2019.

 `Words,` appears in the Tenth Anniversary autumn 2020 edition of Jewishfiction.net and has already had great feedback.

 In January 2022, I will be publishing a short story collection.
-Fourteen stories so far, of which nine have already been picked up by journals, websites or anthologies.
+Seventeen stories, of which ten have already been picked up by journals, websites or anthologies.
 The ones that haven`t are The Lizard, Camping Maybe, Rabbi Rabbi, and Talia. `Tell it Not` was published in the Jewish Quarterly in 1980, as The Shelter.
 It`s shorter now than then.
 I have added `A Lullaby at Midnight,` which appeared in Spare Rib (may it rest in peace,) in 1982. `The Emissary` will be published in Stand Magazine in 2021, and after that will be free to join the collection.
 Working title: Tell it Not.
 Thanks to Peter Gimpel, at Red Heifer Press – California.

 Half of the stories seem to deal with Jewish themes, and Israel is very much in the mix, because that country has had huge significance in my life.
 I like the mixture mixed in that way.
 It reflects my life, I think.
 Please contact me if you would like to read any of the stories.